CStavnes1/golf-project/README.md

     - An insert window on the page will display their current calculated handicap.

 #Project Overview
 The Golf Project App will allow users to log in.
-Select the golf course that they will be playing at, and enter their score when they've finished playing.
+Users will be able to enter their scores, enter the number of putts they made and take notes that they want to capture in a notes section.

 Users will also be able to update scores, delete scores, and have the app determine their handicap after they've played at least 3 rounds.
 Handicaps will be based on USGA rules for handicapping.